-Thank you for visiting the LC IRB policies page.
+Thank you for visiting the University of Lynchburg IRB policies page.
 Please use the link below to access the policy and procedure manual.

-Lynchburg College affirms that, in the pursuit of knowledge, individual rights must be preserved and human rights protected.
+The University of Lynchburg affirms that, in the pursuit of knowledge, individual rights must be preserved and human rights protected.
 The following policies and procedures are designed to comply with the federal and state law protection for human subjects involved in research.
-Federal and state regulations are to be seen as a “floor” and not a “ceiling” for the protection of human subjects in research.

-All systematic biomedical, health science, behavioral, or social research involving human subjects which is associated with this College must comply with the policies and procedures set forth below and must be properly reviewed and approved by the Institutional Review Board (IRB) before the research begins.
-These policies apply not only to research done in academic departments, but to all systematic biomedical, health sciences, behavioral, and social research executed by any individual, office, or department at Lynchburg College.
-Individuals from outside the LC community who wish to involve or engage members of the LC community, or the institution as an entity, in their research activity must also comply with the policies and procedures for review outlined by the LC IRB.
-Contact the IRB Director with any questions: .
+All systematic biomedical, health science, behavioral, or social research involving human subjects which is associated with this University must comply with the policies and procedures set forth below and must be properly reviewed and approved by the Institutional Review Board (IRB) before the research begins.
+These policies apply not only to research done in academic departments, but to all systematic biomedical, health sciences, behavioral, and social research executed by any individual, office, or department at the University of Lynchburg.
+Individuals from outside the University of Lynchburg community who wish to involve or engage members of the Lynchburg community, or the institution as an entity, in their research activity must also comply with the policies and procedures for review outlined by the Lynchburg IRB.
+Contact the IRB Director with any questions: IRB-HS@lynchburg.edu.

-Successful completion of this training is required to ensure that all members of the Lynchburg College community who plan to conduct research are familiar with ethical research practices given the fact that the IRB is now registered with and has established an assurance policy with the federal government.
+Successful completion of this training is required to ensure that all members of the University of Lynchburg community who plan to conduct research are familiar with ethical research practices given the fact that the IRB is now registered with and has established an assurance policy with the federal government.

 The IRB will only review proposals submitted by those who have passed the training as evidenced by the receipt of a training certificate on file with CITI and accessible by the IRB Director committee.

-Instructions for completing the CITI training for faculty/staff can be found at the following website: https://www.lynchburg.edu/academics/institutional-review-board/fs-instructions-for-citi-certification/.
+- Instructions for completing the CITI training for faculty/staff.

 The IRB suggests that researchers conducting institutional assessment research ask the following question prior to collecting data: “If I/we learn something very interesting or extremely helpful, would I/we wish to disseminate externally to non-LC audiences?”
 If the answer is “yes,” then your research study does need to go through the IRB approval process.